javatechy/docker_boot/README.md

 			</plugin>
  ```

-Note:  replace `dockboot` in images->image->name with your application name.
+Note:  replace `dockboot` in above code inside images->image->name with your application name.

 ### Run this image: